-- (i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the several Underwriters, an aggregate of (i) [•] shares ("Firm Shares") of the Company's common stock, par value \$0.0001 per share (the "Common Stock") and Pre-funded warrants, in substantially the form attached hereto as Exhibit A ("Pre-funded Warrants"). - (ii) The Underwriters, severally and not jointly, agree to purchase from the Company the number of Firm Shares and Firm Pre-funded Warrants set forth opposite their respective names on Schedule 1 attached hereto and made a part hereof at a purchase price of \$[•] per share (93% of the per Firm Share offering price) and \$[•] per Pre-funded Warrant (93% of the per Firm Share offering price, less \$0.01).
+(i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the several Underwriters, an aggregate of (i) [•] shares ("Firm Shares") of the Company's common stock, par value \$0.0001 per share (the "Common Stock") and Pre-funded warrants, in substantially the form attached hereto as Exhibit A ("Pre-funded Warrants") to purchase [•] shares of Common Stock (the "Firm Pre-funded Warrants").

+(ii) The Underwriters, severally and not jointly, agree to purchase from the Company the number of Firm Shares and Firm Pre-funded Warrants set forth opposite their respective names on Schedule 1 attached hereto and made a part hereof at a purchase price of $[\bullet]$ per share (93% of the per Firm Share offering price) and $[\bullet]$ per Pre-funded Warrant (93% of the per Firm Share offering price, less \$0.01).
 The Firm Shares and the Firm Pre-funded Warrants (together, the "Firm Securities") are to be offered initially to the public at the offering prices set forth on the cover page of the Prospectus (as defined in Section 2.1.1).